IBM-Cloud/ansible-collection-ibm/docs/ibm_is_bare_metal_servers_info.rst

   network_interfaces_subnet_crn (False, str, None)
     The crn of the subnet of the bare metal server network interfaces

+  resource_group (False, str, None)
+    The unique identifier of the resource group this bare metal server belongs to

+  name (False, str, None)
+    The name of the bare metal server

+  network_interfaces_subnet_name (False, str, None)
+    The name of the subnet of the bare metal server network interfaces

   generation (False, int, 2)